Infrared-Improved Soft-wall AdS/QCD Model for Mesons: IR-improved AdS/QCD Model for Mesons

 with $v_q$ the constant parameter which characterizes the energy scale of dynamically generated spontaneous chiral symmetry breaking caused by the quark condensate\cite{DW}.
 To realize the above UV and IR behaviors, we simply parameterize the bVEV of bulk scalar field as follows

 with

 where the constant parameter $\mu_c$ characterizes the QCD confinement scale.

-Actually, the IR-behavior of bVEV $v(z)$ in the boundary $z\to\infty$ is correlated to the behavior of the background dilaton field given in Eq.~(\ref{dilatonBC}) and the quartic interaction term given in Eq.~(\ref{lambdaBC}) as well as the IR-modified mass given in Eq.~(\ref{massBC}).
-To see that, let us analyze from the bulk action the equation of motion of the bVEV $v(z)$, which correlates the background dilaton $\Phi(z)$, the 5D mass $m_X^2(z)$ and the quartic interaction term $\lambda_X(z)$ of bulk scalar field
+Actually, the IR-behavior of bVEV $v(z)$ in the boundary $z\to\infty$ is correlated to the behavior of the background dilaton field given in Eq.~(\ref{dilatonBC}) and the quartic interaction term given in Eq.~(\ref{lambdaBC}) as well as the IR-improved 5D conformal mass given in Eq.~(\ref{massBC}).
+To see that, let us analyze from the bulk action the equation of motion of the bVEV $v(z)$, which correlates the background dilaton $\Phi(z)$, the IR-improved 5D conformal mass $m_X^2(z)$ and the quartic interaction term $\lambda_X(z)$ of bulk scalar field